cryptonector/ctp/README.md

  - Add an implementation using read-write locks to compare performance with
  - Use symbol names that don't conflict with pthread
  - Rename atomic utilities to not conflict with known atomics libraries
+ - Add a build system
+ - Support Win32 (perhaps by building a small pthread compatibility library, only mutexes and condition variables are needed)